Table of Contents

 Euro Trip 1:

-The story of the Dracula Castle:
+The story of Dracula Castle:

 Though it could just be a fictional creation of Bram Stoker it’s stated that Transylvanian Prince Vlad II Dracul of Wallachia also known as Vlad, the Impaler was imprisoned and tortured in this castle and his father Vlad II Dracul was killed in this castle only.

-It’s rumored that Bram Stoker met a journalist who told him the stories of Dracula in Transylvania and Carpathian Mountains these all led him to write a novel on Count Dracula.
-He pictured count Dracula living in such castle or similar castle in Transylvania.
+It’s rumored that Bram Stoker met a journalist who told him the stories of Dracula in Transylvania and the Carpathian Mountains these all led him to write a novel on Count Dracula.
+He pictured count Dracula living in such a castle or a similar castle in Transylvania.
 Since then the castle became famous for count Dracula. the other castles associated with Vlad are in Romania like Castle Peonari or Bran’s Castle etc.